 The design and analysis of algorithms and data structures forms one of the core areas within computer science.
 The Algorithms Group performs fundamental research in this area, focussing on algorithmic problems for spatial data.
 Such problems arise in geographic information systems (GIS) and automated cartography, robotics, computer graphics, CAD/CAM, and many other application areas.
-Our research can be grouped into four closely related and partially overlapping areas.
+Our research can be grouped into five closely related and partially overlapping areas.

 Computational geometry is the field within algorithms research dealing with the design and analysis of algorithms and data structures for spatial data.
 This field combines clever algorithmic techniques with beautiful geometric concepts to obtain efficient solutions to algorithmic problems involving spatial data.
 Computational geometry can be seen as the fundamental study of algorithmic problems arising in the application areas mentioned above.
 As such, it forms the core of our research program.